nghttp2/nghttp2/README.rst

 Integration tests
 -----------------

-We have the integration tests for nghttpx proxy server.
-The tests are written in `Go programming language <http://golang.org/>`_ and uses its testing framework.
+We have the integration tests for the nghttpx proxy server.
+The tests are written in the `Go programming language <http://golang.org/>`_ and uses its testing framework.
 We depend on the following libraries:

 * https://github.com/bradfitz/http2